top of page

 Note: Wall sockets in a campervan must be either unswitched or double pole switched.
 Single pole switched wall sockets are not suitable for a new installation - they are only for static installations.

-Shore power is a bit like dating.
-You want to make sure you're compatible before you hook up.
-In order to charge up, you will need a campervan electric hook up cable.
+In order to charge up using your new hook-up connection, you will need a campervan electric hook-up cable.
 This connects the campsite mains to your van.
 Per the BS 7671 guidelines, it may have a maximum length of 25m, and must be a flexible cable, with minimum 2.5mm² conductors.

 Electric hook up cable